 Alpha-hydroxy acids (AHAs) are plant and animal-derived acids that are often used in skincare products.
 They are touted to help collagen production, promote exfoliation, treat acne, and improve uneven skin tone.
 However, AHAs are also common ALLERGENS.
 They should be used with caution, especially in products with stronger formulations (like skin peels).

 Look out for AHAs like:

 Anaerobic is simply a technical term for an absence of oxygen.
-You may have heard it in reference to “anaerobic exercise,” which entails fast-paced, intense workouts like weight lifting or sprints.
+You may have heard it about “anaerobic exercise,” which entails fast-paced, intense workouts like weight lifting or sprints.
 These exercises are considered oxygenless because your body draws energy from stored fats and sugars instead of from your breaths.

 Androgens are commonly called “male sex hormones,” because they are HORMONES that help to regulate male characteristics.
 For example, testosterone.
 But androgen hormones are not only present in males, and can also play important roles in the female body.

 In either gender, an excess of androgens like testosterone can contribute to the production of SEBUM, leading to oily skin and breakouts.
-And in women, excess androgens may be a sign of HORMONAL IMBALANCE.
+In women, excess androgens may be a sign of HORMONAL IMBALANCE.

 Anti-aging skincare products help slow and prevent the outward signs of aging.
 They usually target complaints like fine lines, wrinkles, environmental damage, and dark spots.

 As your skin gets older and more delicate, it becomes especially important to prioritize gentle, nourishing products.
 Some naturally anti-aging ingredients include: